virag-ky/CSS/flexbox/Readme.md

 - the flex items should be aligned vertically on the bottom of the flex container and have a 5px space between them

 **Exercise 4:**
-- the second flex item should have a width of 200px and should not grow or shrink
+- the flex items should be centered in the flex container and the second flex item should have a width of 200px and should not grow or shrink

 **Exercise 5:**
 - the flex items should have a width of 200px and they should not grow to fill up the available space but they should wrap when the flex container is shrinking